optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---

 <!-- _class: lead -->
-# Practice Session 8: Using JAX derivatives in estimagic
+# Practice Session 8: Using JAX derivatives in estimagic (10 min)

 ---